danielklenda/What-is-a-Repository-/README.md

-# iSpraktic
+Sporadic
-A house hold blend of fun mobile web data
+A house hold blend of data.